cozy/cozy-stack/docs/files.md

 rename/move it.
 The difference is the first one uses an id to identify the file/directory to update, and the second one uses the path.

-The parent relationship can be updated to move a file or directory.
+The `dir_id` attribute can be updated to move a file or directory.

 #### HTTP headers